NethServer/docs/administrator-manual/en/access.rst

 Login
 =====

-The login page will gave you a trusted access to the web interface.
+The login page will give you a trusted access to the web interface.
 Log in as **root** and type the password chosen during |product| installation.

 .. note::

-    The *unattended* install procedure sets the root's password to the default ``Nethesis,1234``.
+    The *unattended* install procedure sets the root password to the default ``Nethesis,1234``.

 Change the current password
 ===========================

-You can change the root's password from the web interface by going to the :guilabel:`root@host.domain.com` label on the upper right corner of the screen and clicking on :guilabel:`Profile`.
+You can change the root password from the web interface by going to the :guilabel:`root@host.domain.com` label on the upper right corner of the screen and clicking on :guilabel:`Profile`.